- Report a privacy breach

 Report a privacy breach

 To strengthen the privacy protection of personal health information, the Ontario government has amended the Personal Health Information Protection Act (the act).
 Under section 12(3) of the act and its related regulation, custodians must notify the Information and Privacy Commissioner of Ontario (the Commissioner) about certain privacy breaches.
-This law takes effect October 1, 2017.
+This law took effect October 1, 2017.

 As a custodian, you must report breaches to the Commissioner in seven categories described in the regulation and summarized below.
 The categories are not mutually exclusive; more than one can apply to a single privacy breach.
 If at least one of the situations applies, you must report it.
 The following is a summary — for the complete wording of the regulation, see the appendix at the end of this document.